ChalmersGU-AI-course/shrdlite-course-project/README Final Project.txt

 -= Examples =-

+[To run in complex world. /!\ Reset the world for each example.]

 - Take the yellow object.
+- Take a yellow object.
+(The easiest one to take will be chosen)
 - Put all red objects above a yellow object on the floor.
 - Put the white ball right of all objects.
 - Put a red table on the floor and put a box on the floor and put a blue table in a box and take a brick.
 - Put a table in a red box and take a brick or put a box on the floor.
 - Put all boxes on the floor and take a yellow object.
+- Put a black ball left of all objects.